 To retrain your cat there are several measures you can take:

-- Location.
-If there is one particular area the cat is using, put the litter tray there and gradually move it to the location you want the tray to be.
-Move it about 5cm a day
+- If there is one particular area the cat is using, put the litter tray there and gradually move it to the location you want the tray to be.
+Move it about 5cm a day.

-- Litter tray – the tray itself, the litter, frequency of cleaning, and cleaning agents
+- Change elements of your litter tray setup – the tray itself, the litter, frequency of cleaning, and cleaning agents.

-- Decrease the attractiveness of the area the cat is using by cleaning it with an odour neutraliser, by feeding it there, or gluing several bits of dryfood on an old saucer in the area.
-You can put its sleeping basket there, or place doublesided sticky tape or aluminium foil in the area
+- Decrease the attractiveness of the area the cat is using by cleaning it with an odour neutraliser, by feeding your cat there, or by gluing several bits of dry food on an old saucer in the area.
+You can put their sleeping basket there, or place double-sided sticky tape or aluminium foil in the area.